 “We might remind ourselves of how forthright our 19 century forebears were in criticizing the law when they thought it failed to achieve justice for the insane.”

 *It is Due Justice Project’s position that no doctor of medicine should be credentialled as a “forensic psychiatrist”.
-The fingerprints of “forensic psychiatrists” (with their proclivities toward “diagnosing” so-called personality disorders, psychosocial depression (distinguished from neurogenic so-called depression), and “dissociate disorders”) may be on the unjust convictions of possibly hundreds of thousands of people with severe cerebral illnesses.
-Criminologist should be the appropriate title.
+The fingerprints of “forensic psychiatrists” (with their proclivities toward “diagnosing” so-called personality disorders, psychosocial depression (distinguished from neurogenic so-called depression), and “dissociative disorders”) may be on the unjust convictions of possibly hundreds of thousands of people with severe cerebral illnesses.
+Criminologist should be their appropriate title.

 The least blameworthy of all accused persons are being convicted and punished unjustly because their brain function disorders are beyond the comprehension of the vast majority of the populace – and because the predominant definition of insanity, M’Naghten’s Rule is dissonant with neuroscience.
 M’Naghten’s Rule is a dangerous legal instrument in the hands of jurors, prosecutors, and judges who profoundly misunderstand neurobehavioral illness.